Super Bowl XIII: Aftermath

 After the game, Terry Bradshaw mocked Dallas linebacker Thomas Henderson's previous insult about him not being able to spell the word "cat", stating "Ask if he can spell M.V.P".

-The teams would face in yet another re-match in Three Rivers Stadium during Week 9 of the 1979 regular season, with the Steelers prevailing in a defensive slug fest, 14–3.
+The two teams would face off in yet another re-match in Three Rivers Stadium during Week 9 of the 1979 regular season, with the Steelers prevailing in a defensive slug fest, 14–3.
 Unlike Super Bowl XIII, Harris was able to break free of Doomsday, gaining 48 of his 102 yards on the game-clinching touchdown.
 The game was mostly remembered for L. C. Greenwood's hit of a sliding Staubach, causing a head injury that later influenced the quarterback to retire following the season.

 Pittsburgh would cement their legacy as "The Team of the 70's" by winning Super Bowl XIV over the Los Angeles Rams, 31–19.
 The Cowboys would fall to the Rams in the Divisional Round in 1979 in Staubach's final game.
 Led by Danny White, Dallas would appear in three straight NFC Championship games from 1980 to 1982 but wouldn't reach another Super Bowl until their 52–17 victory over the Buffalo Bills in Super Bowl XXVII.
 Super Bowl XIII is still widely regarded as one of the greatest Super Bowl games played.
 According to the NFL.com article "Ranking the Super Bowls" by media analyst Elliot Harrison, featuring Dallas personnel man Gil Brandt, Super Bowl XIII was the greatest of the first 49 played.
 According to Brandt, "Super Bowl XIII, in my mind, was the most memorable of the Super Bowls.
 Those were two great football teams.
 We (the Cowboys) made mistakes.
 We had Randy White on the return team with a cast on, and then he fumbled the kickoff ... which really hurt us.
 Even though we lost, I would say Super Bowl XIII was the greatest Super Bowl."